nlspoon/sqlstyle.guide/_includes/sqlstyle.guide.md

 Always use uppercase for the [reserved keywords][reserved-keywords] like `SELECT` and `WHERE`.

-It is best to avoid the abbreviated keywords and use the full length ones where available (prefer `ABSOLUTE` to `ABS`).

 Do not use database server specific keywords where an ANSI SQL keyword already exists performing the same function.
 This helps to make code more portable.